Moein-bsd/How-config-softether-vpn--for-bypassing-sanction/README.md

 > Make sure the vpnserver service is started.

-7.Go to the [this link](https://www.softether-download.com/en.aspx?product=softether/) and find Download link last version SoftEther VPN Server Manager for Windows and download  and Instal it .
+7.Go to the [this link](https://www.softether-download.com/en.aspx?product=softether/) and find Download link last version SoftEther VPN Server Manager for Windows and download  and Instal it.

 8. Create New Connection String: setting Name : <you favorite Name>